AbigailShockey/MjolnirTree/README.md

 #### Why name it MjolnirTree?

-The Hamming in Hamming distance sounds close to hammer.
+Hamming in Hamming distance sounds close to hammer.
 In Norse mythology, Mjolnir is the hammer of Thor, the Norse god of thunder.
 Hamming distances are used to produce the neighbor-joining tree, hence MjolnirTree.

 #### License